lurado/BetterAppleDocsets/README.md

 [Dash](https://kapeli.com/dash) supports Apple’s new, unified API reference for macOS, iOS, tvOS and watchOS.
 However:

-* you cannot filter by platform anymore.
+* you cannot filter by platform.
 * types are not clickable.
 * information density suffers from huge headlines and generous whitespace.

 <img src="images/before.png" width="600">

-Hyphen is a [Ruby script](./hyphen.rb) that extracts only a configurable subset of the API reference and tweaks the [CSS](./style_overrides.css) at the same time.
+Hyphen is a [Ruby script](./hyphen.rb) that extracts a configurable subset of the API reference and tweaks the [CSS](./style_overrides.css) at the same time.

 <img src="images/after.png" width="600">